Last updated on August 18th, 2023 at 02:20 pmJump to Recipe

-- Simply, follow the steps above, except omit the crispy onions topping, so they don’t get soggy.
+- Simply, follow the steps above, except omit the crispy onion topping, so they don’t get soggy.

-- Then, transfer the mixture to a casserole dish, and tightly cover with aluminum foil, and refrigerate for up to 48 hours.
+- Then, transfer the mixture to a casserole dish, tightly cover it with aluminum foil, and refrigerate for up to 48 hours.

 Best Green Bean Casserole

 - 16-20 oz fresh green beans or 2-3 14.
 5 oz cans canned green beans